The Quantum Broom Paradox

 The Mysterious Floating Banana

-The banana hangs mysteriously in mid-air throughout most of the sketch.
+A banana hangs mysteriously suspended in mid-air for the duration of the scene.

 "Sacred mischief.
 It prevents patterns from becoming too rigid."